Meet the Team

-The general advisors of the Kootenay & Boundary Farm Advisors combine skills in coordination with general knowledge in science and agriculture to get relevant and practical information to producers.
+The general advisors of the Kootenay & Boundary Farm Advisors combine skills, education, and experience in science and agriculture to deliver relevant and practical information to producers.
 Based on your needs, a KBFA general advisor may connect you to an expert advisor.

 Rachael Roussin, MLWS, A.Ag.

 Program Coordinator and General Advisor

-Rachael has a Masters’ degree in Land and Water Systems from the faculty of Land and Food at UBC and brings over ten years of experience with program coordination.
-Her technical background includes soil science, soil capability for agriculture, watershed management and climate change impacts and opportunities for agriculture.
+Rachael has a Masters degree in Land and Water Systems from the faculty of Land and Food at UBC and brings over ten years of experience with program coordination.
+Her technical background includes soil science, soil capability for agriculture, watershed management, climate change impacts and opportunities for agriculture.
 Rachael is an Environmental Farm Plan Advisor for BC, an educator on soil health & agricultural land, has operated a market garden, managed her local farmers’ market for over four years, and sits on several food and agriculture boards and committees.

 Andrew Bennett, MSc, PAg, CID